daytonaio/content/README.md

 ## How to Propose a New Content

 We welcome new ideas and contributions from our community.
-If you have a suggestion for a new article or guide, here's how you can propose it:
+If you have a suggestion for a new article or guide, or maybe a significant improvement of the existing content, here's how you can propose it:

 1. **Check Existing Issues**: Before creating a new issue, please check the [existing issues](https://github.com/daytonaio/content/issues) and Daytona Dotfiles Insider blog to avoid duplicates.